SotaYoshida/NuclearToolkit.jl/docs/src/index.md

   This was originally developed as [an independent package] (https://github.com/SotaYoshida/ShellModel.jl).
   - shell model calculations
   - construct approximate wavefunctions with eigenvector continuation

+## Optional parameters
+For some parameters, the default values are used unless the user specifies some options in the file `optional_parameters.jl`.
+See the [Optional parameters](build/parameters.html) page for more details.

 ## Issues/Pull requests

 NuclearToolkit.jl is designed to be an open-source software